potassco/benchmark-tool/docs/getting_started/bconv/index.md

 ```

 The `-m` option specifies which measures to include in the table.
 Available
-measures depend on the [resultparser] used during evaluation.
+measures depend on the [result parser] used during evaluation.
 Each measure can
 optionally include a formatting argument after a `:`.
 Currently, the supported
 formatting options are `t` and `to`.
 Both highlight best and worst values for
 float measures.
 Use `t` for most measures, and `to` for float measures